-mr_sifter writes: "After three years of research and around £100,000 of R&D costs, UK-based Armari has unveiled its XCP prototype.
+mr_sifter writes "After three years of research and around £100,000 of R&D costs, UK-based Armari has unveiled its XCP prototype.
 It's a full immersion liquid cooled PC which supports standard ATX components.
 Unlike conventional liquid cooled PCs, the components are all easy to swap in and out as they're swimming in liquid, rather than under waterblocks.
-It also looks amazing, pumping around 70KG of electrically inert cooling (salvaged from an old Cray) around its military grade perspex shell."
+It also looks amazing, pumping around 70KG of electrically inert cooling fluid (salvaged from an old Cray) around its military grade perspex shell."

 Today's scientific question is: What in the world is electricity?

 And where does it go after it leaves the toaster?

 -- Dave Barry, "What is Electricity?"